 Remember that you will not be implementing this system as part of your course work.
 You will be doing the planning, the systems analysis, recommending an implementation approach, and doing some parts of the system design for that recommended approach.
-This work will be presented in a three-part Project Report (see below).
+Your work will be presented in 3 deliverable documents that are due at different times during the semester (see Weekly Schedule).